Seneca-ICTOER/OPS705/docs/Labs/lab2.md

     iptables -P INPUT DROP
     ```

-1. Remove the reject rule from the INPUT chain to hide our server from scans:

-    ```bash
-    iptables -D INPUT 5
-    ```

 1. Set your default policy for the FORWARD chain to DROP:

     ```bash
     iptables -P FORWARD DROP
-    ```

-1. Remove the reject rule from the FORWARD chain to hide it from scans:

-    ```bash
-    iptables -D FORWARD 1
     ```

 1. Verify your changes by running the list rules command again (refer to the image below to confirm):